OCA/mis-builder/docs/usage.rst

      *  `Offset = -1` means previous month.
      *  `Duration = 2` means 2 months from the start of the period
+     *  Year to date: forces the period to begin on January 1st of the relevant year

+#.
+Filters:

+   * Analytic Account: filter column on journal entries that match this analytic account
+   * Analytic Tags: filter column on journal entries that match this analytic tags

 Instances example, column types
 -------------------------------